-Successful completion of the course will comprise of regular 85% attendance at all aspects of the course so include satisfactory attendance at training days and seminars; satisfactory supervisor clinical appraisals; pass marks for two case studies (one at the end of each year) and for two essays about the application of CAT concepts in trainees' clinical work of up to 4,000 words each.
+Successful completion of the course will comprise of regular 85% attendance at all aspects of the course so include satisfactory attendance at training days and seminars; satisfactory supervisor clinical appraisals; pass marks for two case studies (one at the end of each year) and for two essays about the application of CAT concepts in trainees' clinical work.

-Please note that for NHS England courses, both the first year and second year case studies requires submission of an audio recording of one session with accompanying analysis and reflection as part of the assessment.
-Trainees will receive feedback and although trainees need to pass each case study, our aim is that trainees will experience the feedback as part of a developmental process rather than just an evaluative one.

-The audio recording will be scored on the Competence in CAT (CCAT) Measure.
-Trainees need to reach satisfactory scores on generic therapeutic competences on CCAT at the end of year 1 and satisfactory scores on generic therapeutic competences and CAT competences for the end of the year 2 case study.
-A further session recording will need to be submitted if either requirement is not met and both are required to be passed for the satisfactory completion of the training.
-Two fails on the competence assessment will normally constitute course failure.
+The first year case study requires submission of an audio recording of one session with accompanying analysis and reflection as part of the assessment.
+This will be scored on the Competence in CAT (CCAT) Measure and a satisfactory rating must be achieved.
+Two fails on the same assessment will normally constitute course failure.
 The course will advise you of submission arrangements but you will need to check your employer's data security policies around taping and submission of the recording for marking.
-The course will have a data security policy that explains how they will look after this which will be available to you in the course handbook.
+The course have established data security procedures to protect both patients and therapists.
+The second year case study requires recording an entire therapy with passages of transcribed material reflected upon in the case study write up.